NBA TV: NBA TV International

 NBA TV International is a feed of NBA TV available in countries outside the United States, utilizing the same studio for analysis and commentary segments and taped programming (except for FIBA events and highlights), but largely airs a different lineup of games than the U.S. channel.
-NBA TV International shows one or two live regular season games per day, with the delayed coverage of selected playoff games that are not broadcast live by NBA TV, all conference semis, finals and the Finals, as well as All-Star live games and contests and most nationally televised U.S. games (such as those seen on ABC, TNT, ESPN and US feed of NBA TV); the rights to those games are instead sold to domestic television networks in each territory.
+NBA TV International shows one or two live regular season games per day, with the delayed coverage of selected playoff games that are not broadcast live by NBA TV, all conference semis, finals and the Finals, as well as All-Star live games and contests and most nationally televised U.S. games (such as those seen on ABC, ESPN and US feed of NBA TV); the rights to those games are instead sold to domestic television networks in each territory.
 As of 2022, NBA TV International can be seen in 100 countries via the following partners: